What you need to know

 - Detail orientation.
 Epidemiologists must be precise and accurate in moving from observation and interviews to conclusions.

 - Math and statistical skills.
 Epidemiologists may need advanced math and statistical skills to design and administer studies and surveys.
 Skill in using large databases and statistical computer programs are also important.

 - Teaching skills.
 Epidemiologists may be involved in community outreach activities that educate the public about health risks and healthy living.

 The average pay for epidemiologists in the United States ranges from $49,140 to $126,040 as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of epidemiologists is projected to grow 9 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of epidemiologists is projected to grow 5 percent from 2019 to 2029, faster than average for all occupations.

 Epidemiologists typically need at least a master’s degree from an accredited college or university.
 A master’s degree in public health with an emphasis in epidemiology is most common, but epidemiologists can earn degrees in a wide range of related fields and specializations.

 Some epidemiologists have both a degree in epidemiology and a medical degree.
 These scientists often work in clinical capacities.
 In medical school, students spend most of their first 2 years in laboratories and classrooms taking courses such as anatomy, biochemistry, physiology, pharmacology, psychology, microbiology, and pathology.
 Medical students also have the option to choose electives such as medical ethics and medical laws.
 They also learn to take medical histories, examine patients, and diagnose illnesses.